todthomson/intro-to-linux-dotnetcore-docker/Part4.md

 #### Program.cs

+Fine.
 Let's add some "web stuff" to our .NET Core application to make it into an ASP.NET Core application.
 Open `Program.cs` with your text editor of choice and update it as follows.

 ```C#
 using Microsoft.AspNetCore.Hosting;